miigwall/Spotify-Playlist-To-Text/README.md

 How to install
 ========================
-1. Your Spotify account must be Spotify Developer Account.
+1. Your Spotify account must be Spotify Developer Account.<br/>
    Read more: https://developer.spotify.com/technologies/apps/
 2. Download ZIP
 3. Extract folder "playlisttotext" to C://users/[you]/My Documents/Spotify/ (Create folder "Spotify" if it doesn't exists)